based on data available through December 2017.

 - WQI scores from 80-100 indicate high water quality, meaning that water quality rarely exceeds guidelines, and if so, only by a narrow margin.

 - WQI scores from 70-79 indicates fair or marginal water quality that sometimes exceeds guidelines, possibly by a wide margin.

 - WQI scores below 69 indicate poor water quality that often exceeds guidelines by a wide margin.

-Note that these ranges may differ from the ranges established for either of the indidivual water quality indexes referenced.
-They have been combined here for easier comparison.
+Note that these ranges differ from the ranges established for either of the individual water quality indexes that have been combined here for easier comparison.

 Drinking water, irrigation, recreation, and other uses can also be affected by poor stream quality.

 Between 1858 and 1870, the fur trade gave way to the gold rush as gold seekers flooded the Fraser River Basin.
 Coined the "hungry people" by the Sto:lo, gold seekers made their way up the Fraser River, bringing mining, road construction and boom towns to the region, impacting salmon spawning habitat and reducing water quality.